Move Over Probiotics

 Why?

-Because clinical evidence shows that a Probiotic needs to be MATCHED to your specific health condition to have positive effects i.e. a mix of a particular genus, species and strain of beneficial bacteria…
+Clinical evidence shows that a Probiotic needs to be MATCHED to your specific health condition to have positive effects i.e. a mix of a particular genus, species and strain of beneficial bacteria…

 You see, the beneficial bacterial (probiotic) species and strain needed for Irritable Bowel Syndrome (IBS) is completely different to the beneficial bacterial (probiotic) species and strain needed to treat Eczema; and is completely different to the beneficial bacterial (probiotic) species and strain needed to treat Rheumatoid Arthritis; and is completely different to the beneficial bacterial (probiotic) species and strain needed to treat Anxiety and Depression.
 And so forth…